func4plus1/lmiad/README.md

 (2015) [Hidden Technical Debt in Machine Learning Systems](https://papers.nips.cc/paper/2015/file/86df7dcfd896fcaf2674f757a2463eba-Paper.pdf)

 Technical debt:
- * "the long term costs incurred by moving quickly in software engineering."
+ * *"the long term costs incurred by moving quickly in software engineering.*

 Paying technical debt:
-* "The goal is not to add new functionality, but to enable future improvements, reduce errors, and improve maintainability."
+* *The goal is not to add new functionality, but to enable future improvements, reduce errors, and improve maintainability.*
-* "Deferring such payments results in compounding costs.
-Hidden debt is dangerous because it compounds silently"
+* *Deferring such payments results in compounding costs.
+Hidden debt is dangerous because it compounds silently*

 Technical debt may be paid down by
 * refactoring code